getreu/tp-note/doc/source/tp-note--manpage.md

 _Markdown_ as default markup language.
 To change this, just edit the following 3 variables:

-1. Change the variable '`extension_default'`'.
+1. Change the variable '`extension_default`'.
 Example:
    '`extension_default='rst'`'.

 2. Change the variable '`note_file_extension`'.
 Example: